RobotWebTools/rclnodejs/tools/jsdoc/README.md

 1. Full checkout with all tags.
 2. Runs `npm run docs:publish` to stage the docs tree.
-This reads `published-versions.json` and rebuilds every listed version from its tag plus the current workspace version.
+This reads `published-versions.json` and rebuilds every listed version from its tag.
 3. Uploads the staged output as a Pages artifact.
 4. Deploys to GitHub Pages (skipped when `dry_run` is `true`).